bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

-# Electroencephalography
+# Electroencephalography (EEG)

-Support for Electroencephalography (EEG) was developed as a [BIDS Extension Proposal](../06-extensions.md#bids-extension-proposals).
+Support for EEG was developed as a [BIDS Extension Proposal](../06-extensions.md#bids-extension-proposals).
 Please cite the following paper when referring to this part of the standard in context of the academic literature: